simphysoftwares/SimPHY-docs/README.md

 # SimPHY-docs
-Documentation and tutorial for SimPHY 2.0 onwards
+To access documentation and tutorial for SimPHY 2.0 onwards, please visit wiki for this repo.